There Is No Literary Canon

 Literary canon is one of the most stubbornly elusive and poorly defined ideas that needlessly occupy the thoughts and imagination of those identifying as members of the book-reading community.
 In terms of absurdity, it’s on a par with taking a wild guess at what new kinky sex game will find its way into the newest installment of the Grey saga.

-It’s the single most contentious issue present in the bookish world these days.
+It’s the single most contentious issue present in the literary world these days.

 It’s a remarkably insoluble problem.
 But that’s how the situation presents itself right now, for, as of yet, no one has come up with one unanimously accepted, comprehensive list of titles and authors that may form the backbone of that currently both loved and loathed mythical canon.